Yoga changed my life. This sacred

 The first class I taught was an experience I cannot describe with words, and I wept tears of realization as I walked home.
 That was it for me.
 And the rest is history.

 I taught Yoga alongside my full-time career in Human Resources up until May of 2020, when I took a leap to transition to two part-time roles.
 I have been balancing Yoga and HR since then, and am grateful to have the privilege of doing the two things that light me up.
-I am in my last year of a Clinical Yoga Therapy program and am looking forward to what I’ll be able to do next to for my community.
+I recently graduated from my Yoga Therapy program and am looking forward to what I’ll be able to do next to for my community.
 My hope is to continue to serve others, to serve myself, to connect with as many humans as possible in this lifetime and to never stop growing.